 Learning to play an instrument is the vehicle for that self-expression; the more you learn and practice, the less restricted you are; thus the more you can express yourself with ease.

-Music theory can be thought of as a map.
+Music theory can be thought of like a map.
 You can still arrive at your destination without it, but you can also bet you’ll arrive sooner if you have it.

 People learn to play music for different reasons, but the one goal that all persons who take music seriously have in common, is that of self-expression.
 Playing music not only provides you with a way of giving tangible form to your thoughts and emotions, but also the power to change the thoughts and emotions of others.